NiceToMeetUwU/AI_final/README.md

 # AI_final
-use your hand to controll mouse
+use your hand to controll mouse!